hypertrack/quickstart-ios/README.md

 #### Step 7. (optional) Send custom events

+Use this optional method if you want to tag the tracked data with custom events that happen in your app.
+E.g. user marking a task as done, user tapping a button to share location, user accepting an assigned job, device entering a geofence, etc.

-The SDK supports sending custom event data that can be converted to JSON from a Dictionary type.
+The SDK supports sending custom event data that can be converted to JSON from a `Dictionary` type.

 ##### Swift